Azerbaijan Country Commercial Guide

 Overview

 The Azerbaijan healthcare system has made important structural changes with the full implementation of mandatory health insurance in 2021.
-The insurance scheme consists of coverage for primary, inpatient, emergency, and specialized outpatient care, as well as laboratory services, physiotherapy, and invasive radiology and is administered by the Azerbaijani Management Union of Medical Territorial Units (known as TABIB), a public legal entity under the State Agency for Compulsory Health Insurance (which manages health care providers participating in the national insurance system) that provides medical services to citizens across all health care providers.
-The Ministry of Health regulates healthcare system and is also charged with public education, research, development of medical equipment, and prevention of disease.
+The insurance scheme consists of coverage for primary, inpatient, emergency, and specialized outpatient care, as well as laboratory services, physiotherapy, and invasive radiology and is administered by the Azerbaijani Management Union of Medical Territorial Units (known as TABIB).
+TABIB is a public legal entity under the State Agency for Compulsory Health Insurance (which manages health care providers participating in the national insurance system) that provides medical services to citizens across all health care providers.
+The Ministry of Health regulates the healthcare system and is also charged with public health education, research, development of medical equipment, and prevention of disease.

 Opportunities